PatrickEifler/kickoff/learn/use.md

 navgroup: docs
 navactive: docsuse
 title: Use Kickoff

+next:
+ - title: Get Kickoff
+   body: Want to use `git pull`, `yo kickoff` or just download a zip.
+Find out how to get your hands on Kickoff here
+   link: get.html
+ - title: Understanding Grunt
+   body: Once you have downloaded Kickoff, it will need to be setup.
+Have a look at our Grunt docs here.
+   link: grunt.html
 ---

 Once you have [cloned or downloaded Kickoff](get.html), creating a site or app usually involves the following: